Entanglement Negativity and Defect Extremal Surface: Holographic BCFT model with bulk defect

 The boundary entropy can be evaluated from the disk partition function.
 The difference of the partition function between $\rho=0$ and $\rho=\rho_{0}$ is given by $I_{E}\left(\rho_{0}\right)-I_{E}(0)=-\frac{\rho_{0}}{4 G_{N}}$.
 Then we obtain the boundary entropy

-Now we introduce the Holographic BCFT model with bulk defect.
-This model is inspired by the work of Almheiri, Mahajan, Maldacena and Zhao \cite{Alm19-2} but the way we treat the theory on the brane is different.
-We do not replace the matter in the gravity region by its holographic dual.
-Instead, we treat it as the defect theory on the brane embedded in the bulk.
-The 2d gravity on the brane comes completely from the Randall-Sundrum reduction of the bulk.
+Now we introduce the Holographic BCFT model with conformal matter on the brane.
+This model is inspired by the work of Almheiri, Mahajan, Maldacena and Zhao \cite{Alm19-2} but we treat the theory on the brane differently.
+Instead of replacing the brane matter by a part of AdS wedge, we treat the conformal matter as defect theory on the brane embedded in the bulk.
+Moreover, we obtain the 2d gravity on the brane from the partial Randall-Sundrum (R-S) reduction of the bulk.

-Similiar to \cite{Alm19-2}, our model has three alternative descriptions: \begin{itemize} \item 2d-Gravity: A 2d CFT $+$ gravity theory living on $x<0$ coupled to a 2d CFT living on $x>0$.
-Note that the gravity is obtained by Randall-Sundrum reduction and the CFT is regarded as bulk defect. \item 3d-Gravity: A 3d gravity theory in $\mathrm{AdS}_{3}$ with a bulk defect (End-Of-the-World brane) on part of the space $\left(x<0\right)$, and with a rigid AdS boundary on the rest $\left(x>0\right)$. \item QM: A two-dimensional CFT on the half-line $x>0$ with some non-conformal boundary degrees of freedom at $x=0$.
+Similiar to \cite{Alm19-2}, our model has three alternative descriptions as illustrated in fig.\ref{fig:description}: \begin{itemize} \item 3d-Gravity: 3d gravity theory in $\mathrm{AdS}_{3}$ with an End-Of-the-World (EOW) brane as a bulk defect on part of the space $\left(x<0\right)$, and with a rigid AdS boundary on the rest $\left(x>0\right)$.
+There is conformal matter on the EOW brane. \item 2d-Gravity: 2d CFT $+$ gravity theory living on $x<0$ coupled to a 2d CFT living on $x>0$.
+The gravity is obtained by partial R-S reduction. \item QM: A two-dimensional CFT on the half-line $x>0$ with particular boundary degrees of freedom at $x=0$.
 This description should be viewed as the fundamental one. \end{itemize}

-Now we describe how to change from the 3d-gravity description to the 2d-gravity description via partial reduction and AdS/CFT correspondence.
-In the BCFT model, the EOW brane should be treated as a part of the bulk.
-Here we impose Neumann boundary condition so that the matter on the brane contact with bulk gravity through boundary condition.
-As discussed in \cite{Den20}, an exact deformation of bulk matter to the BCFT is hard to describe, but an effective description is valid.

-The way is to use the brane world reduction, or the Randall-Sundrum reduction \cite{RS}.
-In this procedure, the effective Newton constant on the brane is obtained by doing a Randall-Sundrum reduction along the extra dimension, and the $2d$ gravity theory on $Q$ comes from the reduction of the $3d$ bulk.
-Together with the brane matter on $Q$, we get the full $2d$ brane theory to be a gravity theory with CFT on the brane.
-The boundary condition between the brane theory and the half-space CFT should be transparent.
-Details of this reduction can be found in \cite{Den20}.